Retaining wall dying plants

 Landscaping

-The answer to 'retaining wall dying plants' is that there are several common causes, including poor drainage, soil compaction, and lack of sunlight.
-Symptoms may include wilting, discolored leaves, and stunted growth.
-Solutions can involve improving drainage, aerating the soil, and adjusting planting locations.
+The answer to 'retaining wall dying plants' is that there are several common causes, including poor drainage, soil compaction, and insufficient nutrients.
+Symptoms may include wilting, yellowing leaves, and stunted growth.
+To address this issue, you may need to improve drainage, aerate the soil, and amend it with compost or fertilizer.

 Step-by-Step Guide